-In this article, we’ll attempt to do one thing; cover almost everything you need to decide which payment solution is right for you: a Payment Facilitator or a Payment Processor.
+In this article, we’ll attempt to cover almost everything you need to decide which payment solution is right for you: a Payment Facilitator or a Payment Processor.

 While both services provide the same basic functions, there are distinct differences in how each handles payments and account management.

 Payment Facilitators typically have a more user-friendly approach, allowing merchants to quickly and easily add payment processing capabilities to their businesses.

 Payment Processors often require a more robust infrastructure but can provide more features like fraud protection, data security, and dispute resolution.